 An orthopedic surgeon is a medical doctor or a doctor of osteopathic medicine that has completed a five-year residency in orthopedic surgery.
 This residency focuses on the treatment of the musculoskeletal system and provides the surgeon with an in-depth knowledge of the body's bones, joints, muscles, tendons, and ligaments, just like a general orthopedic surgeon.
 Following residency, the surgeon will complete a year of fellowship training that is exclusively focused on the spine as well as spine surgery.

 As orthopedic surgeons, orthopedic spine doctors concentrate primarily on repairing problems of the cervical, thoracic, and lumbar spinal anatomy.
-These surgeons spend every day accessing, diagnosing, and treating patients with spine-related injuries and conditions, including:
+These surgeons spend every day assessing, diagnosing, and treating patients with spine-related injuries and conditions, including:

 - Degenerative disc diseases